 What is a dividend waiver?

-- Firstly, a Deed of Waiver must be formally executed and signed by shareholders who would otherwise be entitled to receive the share income.
-It must be witnessed and returned to the company.
+- The deed must be witnessed and returned to the company.
 You can view a basic sample template below.

-- A waiver must not create a situation where the resultant dividend is deemed to be a ‘settlement’ (i.e. used for tax avoidance reasons).
+Remember that waiver should only be used for legitimate commercial reasons and must not create a situation where the resulting dividend is deemed to be a ‘settlement’ used for tax avoidance purposes.

 Are there valid commercial reasons for the waiver?

-So, ideally, a valid commercial reason for the waiver, such as enabling the company to retain funds for a specific purpose, needs to be in place and documented.
+Therefore, you should always have a valid commercial reason for a waiver, such as retaining funds for a specific purpose, and document it to avoid potential issues.

 Is the dividend a ‘settlement’?